pereiragc/SPER-spring24/README.md

 ## Finding research papers

 - [NBER working paper series](https://www.nber.org/papers).
 This is a good way to be on top of how academics are thinking of current issues.
 Many of these papers end up published in top academic journals.
 I sign up for weekly emails and I recommend all of you do it as well.

+- [Google scholar](https://scholar.google.com).
+This is a great resource.
+Especially the "cited by" feature.
+Please familiarize yourself with google scholar if you haven't yet.

+## AI guidelines

+TBA